antonfirsov/docs/2017/02-Feb/week4/docker.md

 Segmenting repositories
 -----------------------

-There is no hard and fast rule that I've seen on how to structure repositories.
-I'd say that a good rule of thumb is the following:
+There is no hard and fast rule on how to structure repositories.
+The following is a good rule of thumb:

 > `docker pull` on a repository should provide a meaningful and intuitive image.
 The other images in the repository should pivot on a narrow set of additional concepts relative to that default image.